TwixmixyJanet/regex-tutorial/gist.md

 ## Regex Components

 ### Anchors
 Regex anchors are special characters that don't match any characters themselves, but instead assert something about the position of the match within the string.
-They are used to restrict the range of possible matches for a regular expression pattern.
+They are used to restrict the range of possible matches for a regex pattern.
 Let's break these down.

 #### Types of Regex Anchors